SecurityChef/Garcon/readme.md

 ## Taint Analysis
-SQL injection and other types of injects are among the common techniques to attack web applications, taint analysis uses abstract interpretation to compute taint propagation information and thus identify vulnerabilities in the source code.
+SQL injection and other types of injects are among the common techniques to attack web applications, taint analysis uses Steensgaard-style pointer analysis to compute taint propagation information and thus identify vulnerabilities in the source code.
 The popularity of PHP in the domain of web development makes it the target of this project.